avra-me/temp-landing-page/content/experience/cards/2021-09-27-full-stack-software-engineer.md

 featured: true
 ---
 Last Yard builds software solutions for the largest retailers in Australia and around the world.
-My role involved researching and developing customer-centric solutions for emerging technologies in the retail space including;
+My role involves researching and developing customer-centric solutions for emerging technologies in the retail space including;

 * Digital Shelf Strips
 * Electronic Shelf Labeling